sschauss/ptt/ass04-docs/README.md

 ##1 The model

-You can find our mega model in ass04 folder.
+You can find our mega model in ass04 folder or you can view the model in your browser. (e.g. run python -m SimpleHTTPServer)

 ##2 Model description